What is the size of a Lipizzan horse?

 Harkening back to time when the horse was a symbol of grace and majesty, the Lipizzaner Stallions are truly a great experience to be enjoyed by the entire family.
 One does not need to be a horse lover to enjoy “The Equestrian Treat of the Century”!

-Read: How do you trap a horse Atlas?
+Read: How long do you leave a poultice on a horse?

 How many Lipizzan mare lines are there?